 The project was kicked off by a product design sprint starting with the Tile team's mockups.

 Because the designs we were testing with users were directly related to the Tile hardware, the engineering team created functional prototypes that allowed us to test our designs in a situation that was very close to how it would be used by Tile’s customers.

 We disproved assumptions fairly quickly throughout testing.
 They confirmed that visualizing signal strength of a Tile’s response to the phone tracking was not helpful.
 Sound, conversely, was much more important towards helping users find their stuff.

-Weekly, we’d update a version of the finding experience, run a build, and bring in new users to test the experience.
 To simulate the experience of finding a Tile, we’d hide a Tile and have users utilize the app to locate the Tile in a room similar to a living room.
 Map location and functionality for toggling on and off the sound of the Tile were key places of testing.

 Over the next few months, two of our iOS developers developed the iOS app in collaboration with Tile's iOS developer and released to the App Store.